 Meet Madelin C.

-When Madelin C. was 5 years old, her parents made the difficult decision to leave Guatemala in search of opportunity and stability in the United States.
-Rhode Island became home—and from a young age, Madelin embraced everything about it, including how the country was run.
+When Madelin C. of Rhode Island was 5 years old, her parents left Guatemala in search of opportunity and stability for their family in the United States.
+Madelin embraced her new home — including the way government works.

-“In high school, I was the only student in my class who watched presidential addresses and State of the Union speeches,” she recalls.
-“I followed elections, policies, and debates closely.
-I cared deeply about what was happening—but I couldn’t fully participate.”
+“In high school, I was the only student in my class who watched presidential addresses and State of the Union speeches.
+I followed elections, policies and debates closely,” she recalls.
+“I wanted to be part of the democratic process, but I could not.”
+Because she wasn’t a citizen — yet.

 Still, Madelin persevered.